fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UsersIndexView;
 ```

-Simple.

 #### Backbone Component

-The `UsersIndexScreen` component will be fairly similar to the `UserShowScreen` one, but with one key difference: since we're going to be rendering the same DOM elements repeatedly, we can leverage subcomponents in this case.
+The `UsersIndexScreen` component will also be fairly similar to the `UserShowScreen` one, but with one key difference: since we're going to be rendering the same DOM elements repeatedly, we can leverage subcomponents.

 Here's the main component, which lives at `screens/users/index/component.js`